About

 We generally like to benchmark profitability for the entire agency using EBITDA (Earnings Before Interest, Taxes, Depreciation & Amortization)

-Which is a fancy way to say, money left over after all the expenses are paid, and before tax.
+This is a fancy way to say, money left over after all the expenses are paid, and before tax.

 We mostly look at it this way because it levels the playing field as different parts of the world have different tax systems, and when the accountants start optimizing for tax efficiency, the books can get extremely convoluted.